-Welding shall not be carried out when the welding surfaces are wet or during periods of high wind, unless the welder and the work are properly protected.
+Welding shall not be carried out when the welding surfaces are wet or during periods of high wind unless the welder and the work are properly protected.

-Welding processes requiring an external gas shield shall not be carried out in a draught or wind speed of more than 10 km/h, unless the welding area is suitably protected, so as to reduce the wind speed to less than 10 km/h, or unless a satisfactory welding procedure is established in accordance with Section 4.
+Welding processes requiring an external gas shield shall not be carried out in a draught or wind greater than 10 km/h, unless the welding area is suitably protected so as to reduce the wind to below 10 km/h or unless a satisfactory welding procedure is established in accordance with Section 4.